open/close all folders

 - Supernatural Aid: Athena took a shine to him during the Trojan War and continued to help him on his journey home.

-- The Trickster: Which makes sense when you remember that he is the grandson of Autolycus, the world's greatest thief, which makes Hermes, the Trickster Archetype himself, his great-grandfather.
-He may also be the son of Sisyphus, the god-swindling SOB who seduced his mother on her wedding night, so no matter how you look at it, guile is In the Blood.
+- The Trickster: Which makes sense when you remember that he is the grandson of Autolycus, the world's greatest thief, which makes Hermes, a Trickster God himself, his great-grandfather.

 - Who Wants to Live Forever?: Odysseus could have become immortal living with eternally youthful Circe or Calypso, but chose to return to Ithaca and his aging wife.
 Ironically, in a common continuation of the myth, his two sons and his widow do become immortal.